asdf-format/asdf/docs/asdf/developer_overview.rst

 ASDF makes use of this by adding generators to this process by defining a new construct method construct_undefined that handles all ASDF tag cases.
-This is added to the pyyaml dict of contruct methods under the key of None.
+This is added to the pyyaml dict of construct methods under the key of None.
 When pyyaml doesn't find a tag, that is what it uses as a key to handle unknown tags.
 Thus the construction is redirected to ASDF code.
 That code returns a generator in the case of mutable ASDF objects in line with how yaml works with mutable objects.

 Historical note: Versions older than 2.6.0 did not work this way.
-Instead, those versions completely replaced the pyyaml method construct_object with its own version that did not use generators as pyyaml did.
+Instead, those versions completely replaced the pyyaml method ``construct_object()`` with their own version that did not use generators as pyyaml did.

 How conversion to ASDF objects is done ......................................